amaanhere/50-Shades-of-Coders/README.md

+GOOD HEALTH AND WELL-BEING
+ PROBLEM STATEMENT:- DEVELOP A TELECOMMUNICATION APP WITH LOCAL LANGUAGE SUPPORT

 🏥 AI-Powered Telemedicine Assistant
 An AI-enhanced virtual healthcare assistant that helps users check symptoms, translate medical information, communicate with a chatbot, summarize doctor-patient conversations, and understand voice inputs — all in multiple languages.